rdchristian1994/it-school-weather-app-project2/README.md

-# it-school-weather-app-project2
+# itschool-weather
-Weather app site from IT School web development course
+The JS project from my web development course @ IT School

+## Demo
+The project is deployed here: https://itschool-weather.netlify.app/